abhishekds94/Charles-Reservation/README.md

 # Charles Reservation

-Charles Reservation is a React Native based android application that allows users to schedule car service bookings and operate CURD operations on the data.
+Charles Reservation is a React Native based android application that allows users to schedule car service bookings and operate CRUD operations on the data.
 This was developed as a part of a case study. **(Tested for Android platform only)**